Working to Combat Systemic Racism at SJSU

 Transforming Communities: A Movement to Racial Justice

 San José State is launching "Transforming Communities: A Movement to Racial Justice," a visionary annual event designed to catalyze change in our community.
-SJSU is sending out a call for programming in order to bring together community, non-profits, organizations, schools, and businesses focused on creating a more racially just and equitable city and county.
+Registration is now open for events hosted by the community, non-profits, organizations, schools, and businesses focused on creating a more racially just and equitable city and county.

 In order to build organizational capacity on making progress on addressing systemic racism at SJSU, there will be initiatives that span across the institution.
 However, for organizational change to happen at a basic operational level, many initiatives need to be tailored specifically to the needs, daily responsibilities, daily activities, and arenas of work and education of everyone in our Spartan community.